justinmahar/SublimeCSAutocompletePlus/README.md

 		}
 ```

-In `CoffeeScript Autocomplete Plus Built-In Types.sublime-settings`:
+In `CoffeeComplete Plus Built-In Types.sublime-settings`:

 * `coffee_autocomplete_plus_built_in_types` -- Built-in types, like Object, Array, and String.
   - These are JavaScript's build-in types.
 These specs were gleaned from the [Mozilla MDN](https://developer.mozilla.org/en-US/docs/JavaScript/Reference/Global_Objects).
   - Any of the built-in types can be disabled, if you'd like.
 Change the `enabled` property to `false`.

-To configure these settings, open Preferences -> Package Settings -> CoffeeScript Autocomplete Plus.
+To configure these settings, open Preferences -> Package Settings -> CoffeeComplete Plus.
 It is not recommended that you change the Default settings as they will be overwritten by plugin updates.
 Instead, make your changes in User settings, which will override the Default settings.

 Limitations and Plans
 ---------------------